>

 BRAND NEW PIECES :

-MIDSUMMER MOODS A Shakespearean Suite (first perfromed by the Boots Orchestra in June, 2011) is to be performed by the Leeds Summer Orchestra during Summer 2012
+MIDSUMMER MOODS (Cat.
+No.2683) A Shakespearean Suite (first performed by the Boots Orchestra in June, 2011) performed by the Leeds Summer Orchestra Tuesday 11th September, 2012 (Cat.
+No. 2683 )

 LULLABY, HOMELESS BABY (Lyrics by Freda Kelsall) (Catalogue Nos.
 2706/1240)